jhuus/BriteKit/command-reference.md

   --code TEXT           Class code for when new class is added.
-  --name TEXT           Class name.  [required] --rec-dir DIRECTORY   Path to directory containing recordings.  [required] --csv-path FILE       Path to CSV file containing two columns (recording and
+  --name TEXT           Class name.  [required] --rec-dir DIRECTORY   Path to directory containing recordings.  [required] --csv FILE            Path to CSV file containing two columns (recording and
                         offset) to identify segments to extract.  [required] --dest-dir DIRECTORY  Copy used recordings to this directory if specified.
   --src TEXT            Source name for inserted recordings.
 Defaults to